RyanAC23/rac_dotfiles/README.md

 | | |

 ## Bugs <a name = "bugs"></a>
+(2020-11-29)

+- possible bug with dconf file not copying with rclone command.
+Try on VM and see if this is reproducible on another machine.

 (2020-11-28)

 - .csv files must end with newline or the installer will miss the last package.